- Bilirubin Levels

 Can high levels of bilirubin be prevented?

 High levels of bilirubin may be prevented in neonates by appropriate treatment.
-Primary therapy for newborns is phototherapy, followed by exchange transfusions and intravenous immunoglobulin.
+The primary therapy for newborns is phototherapy, followed by exchange transfusions and intravenous immunoglobulin.
 Your newborn's pediatrician will help manage your newborn's bilirubin levels.

 What is the prognosis for an adult with elevated bilirubin levels?